graphql-java/graphql-java-page/versioned_docs/version-v22/directives.md

 date: 2018-09-09T12:52:46+10:00
 description: How SDL Directives can be used to adjust the behavior of your graphql API
 ---
+# Directives

+[Directives](https://spec.graphql.org/draft/#sec-Language.Directives) are a powerful feature of GraphQL, allowing you to declare additional data to a schema or document.
+This data can then be used to change runtime execution or type validation behavior.

+There are two broad categories of directives, schema and operation directives.
+Schema directives are used on schema elements, and operation directives are used in operations within a GraphQL document.

+Often, operation directives are also called "query directives", although they can be used in any GraphQL operation.
+Whilst both names can be used interchangeably, note that GraphQL Java class names use "query directives".

 # Schema Directives

 ## Adding Behaviour